dh-center/st-retrospect-mobile/README.md

 ### Setup

+1. Create `.env` file at the root of the project with the following content:
+`GOOGLE_DIRECTIONS_API_KEY=<YOUR_KEY>`
+This will be the key used to make requests to Google Directions API.

-To run the app, you will need Android Studio installed and a device/emulator.
+2. You will need Android Studio installed and a device/emulator.
 Refer to [React Native docs](https://facebook.github.io/react-native/docs/getting-started).

 - List all emulators: